>_

 Modulator-Demodulator.

-• Receiver: Converts Analog signals back to Digital data.
+• Receiver: Converts Analog back to Digital data.

 Repeater